GPS Watches: GPS for Running and Motion Sports

 The benefits of sport watches with GPS is that one does not have to carry bulky unit around, the disadvantage is a small screen size allows limited mapping and navigation information, however a sport watches GPS can present speed, pace, distance and elevation making it ideal for sports like running, cycling, skiing and rowing.

-sport watches GPS systems tend to fall into two distinct categories in functionality (with some crossover in between).
-GPS running watch and GPS navigation watches.
+Sport watches GPS systems tend to fall into two distinct categories in functionality (with some crossover in between).
+GPS running watch and GPS navigation watches, however there is a strong bias towards running sportswatch gps systems in the market with runners and triathletes the two largest target markets.

 If you were to ask the Government or manufacturers of sport watch GPS receivers, you would be told to expect accuracy to with 15 meters (49 feet).
 In practice with corrected location data, actual GPS readings has been measured to within 1 meter laterally and 1.5 meters vertically.